w3c/opentrack-cg/spec/model/overview.md

 Athletics [Competitions](#competitions) may be of different nature, depending on disciplines (e.g., 100m, marathon, pole vault, etc.), schedule (e.g. one-day meetings, World championships, etc.), competitors (e.g., U23, Masters, etc.), and scope (e.g., regional, national, supranational championships, leagues, etc.).
 Other amateur competitions such as fundraising road races or school races are also considered as [Competitions](#competitions).

 Types of competitions:
-* [Recurring Competitions](#recurring-competitions).
+* [Competition Series](#competition-series).
 Series of competitions that have events periodically (e.g., [2016 Summer Olympic Games in Rio](https://www.olympic.org/rio-2016/athletics) as part of the Olympic Games held every four years);
 * [Multi Stage Competitions](#multi-stage-competitions), composed of a set of stages (e.g. leagues or tournaments such as [European Combined Events Team Championships Super League, Tallin 2017](http://www.european-athletics.org/competitions/european-combined-events-team-championships-super-league/) and the [European Throwing Cup, 2017](http://www.european-athletics.org/competitions/european-throwing-cup/));
 * [Multi Round Competitions](multi-round-competitions), divided in a sequence of qualification rounds (e.g. 100m events that are divided in qualifying rounds, semifinals, final, etc.);
 * [Divisional Competitions](#divisional-competitions), split in different divisions (e.g., [USATF Cross Country Championships](http://www.usatf.org/Events---Calendar/2017/USATF-Cross-Country-Championships.aspx) divided in different categories by gender and age range.);